cmnemoi/eMush/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via [issue](https://gitlab.com/eternaltwin/mush/mush/-/issues/?sort=updated_desc&state=opened&first_page_size=100), or [discord](https://discord.com/channels/693082011484684348) before making a change.
+When contributing to this repository, please first discuss the change you wish to make via an [issue](https://gitlab.com/eternaltwin/mush/mush/-/issues/?sort=updated_desc&state=opened&first_page_size=100) or on [Discord](https://discord.com/channels/693082011484684348/746873392463872071) before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process

-1- Please make any changes on a local branch from the development branch, and prefix the branch name by feat for a new feature and fix for a fix:
+1 - Please make any changes on a local branch from the development branch, and prefix the branch name by feat for a new feature and fix for a fix:
 ```
 git checkout -b feat-some-feature
 ```